SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 ### libc++\_shared.so
 The shared STL, libc++\_shared.so in the APKs/AABs.
 In order to make use of a shared STL, you have to match the version they use, or you'll get dlopen() errors.
 Fusion Android runtime uses r21d as of 22nd June 2021.
-The [latest LTS](https://developer.android.com/ndk/downloads) is r21e, latest stable r22b.
+The [latest LTS][latest NDK LTS] is r21e, latest stable r22b.
-Meanwhile, Visual Studio 2019 is using r16b, but has support for all NDK versions, [in theory](https://developercommunity.visualstudio.com/t/Update-the-bundled-Android-NDK-to-Releas/782660#T-N1452635).
+Meanwhile, Visual Studio 2019 is using r16b, but has support for all NDK versions, [in theory][Visual Studio NDK compatibility discussion].

 Note that attempts to use Fusion's built-in shared STL even with correct versions, result in SIGSEGV on app start, so presently DarkEdif uses a static runtime even in the Runtime configuration.